andrewdyer/react-permission-lock/README.md

 );
 ```

-### Use the HOC
+### Using the Higher-Order Component (HOC)

-The `withPermission` higher-order component (HOC) allows you to conditionally render components based on user permissions:
+The `withPermission` HOC conditionally renders components based on user permissions:

 ```tsx
 // App.tsx